Anti-Slavery Statement

 - Protect whistleblowers.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking throughout our business and supply chains, we highlight the risks to our new employees upon joining the business, and also require all employees to undertake mandatory regular training on modern slavery and human trafficking by an accredited external provider.
-Employees are also required to undertake regular mandatory training on Whistleblowing.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking throughout our business and supply chains, we highlight the risks to every new employee upon joining the business and also require all employees to undertake bi-annual mandatory regular training on modern slavery and human trafficking by an accredited external provider.
+Employees are also required to undertake regular an internally developed, mandatory training on Whistleblowing.
+Training is reviewed by the Modern Slavery Officer on a bi-annual basis and updated as appropriate.

-We will continue to review the risks of modern slavery and human trafficking at our Risk Register Review meetings and will report progress to the Group’s Executive Leadership Team and the Board.
+We continue to review the risks of modern slavery and human trafficking at our Risk Register Review meetings and report progress to the Group’s Executive Leadership Team and the Board.
+A specific Risk Assessment for Modern Slavery will also be introduced.

 To promote high standards of diligence in our supply chains, we will introduce a Supplier Code of Conduct requiring additional obligations on our suppliers in relation to modern slavery and human trafficking (amongst other things) which all relevant suppliers will be required to sign up to when supplying goods and services to CPI.